edinburgh-napier/set09121/lectures/lecture3.md

 - Roles can also be defined by how the players react to the rules and procedures of the game. <!-- .element: class="fragment" -->
     - Players can be collectors, explorers, killers, etc. <!-- .element: class="fragment" -->
     - See Fullerton for further discussion. <!-- .element: class="fragment" -->

-    - Consider the type of player that you are aiming for. <!-- .element: class="fragment" -->
+	Consider the type of player that you are aiming for. <!-- .element: class="fragment; alignment: center;" -->

 ---